-Awareness Visits

-- 3 school visits (St Bernards PS, St James PS, & Rosstulla Special School); - 10 schools visited by the arc21 waste education vehicle; - Attendance at a Parenting NI Health Fair held at Antrim Forum; - 2 community talks (Antrim Seniors Group & The Early Shift An Arts and Culture programme.).

-Waste Awareness Events

-• 2 Upcycling Workshop for European Week of Waste Reduction - (Ballyearl Arts and Leisure Centre & Antrim Castle Gardens).

-Inter Government Meetings

-Officers work with colleagues from both Central Government and other local authorities, participating in the National Communications Advisory Panel.
+Awareness Visits - 3 school visits (St Bernards PS, St James PS, & Rosstulla Special School); - 10 schools visited by the arc21 waste education vehicle; - Attendance at a Parenting NI Health Fair held at Antrim Forum; 2 community talks (Antrim Seniors Group & The Early Shift - An Arts and Culture programme.).
+Waste Awareness Events 2 Upcycling Workshop for European Week of Waste Reduction - (Ballyearl Arts and Leisure Centre & Antrim Castle Gardens).
+Inter Government Meetings Officers work with colleagues from both Central Government and other local authorities, participating in the National Communications Advisory Panel.
 This Panel brings together local authority waste communication officers to share information and best practice and provides an opportunity for local authorities to input on the strategic development of the national waste communications campaigns.

-Funding Applications

-Officers submitted a funding application to DAERA to carry out additional waste awareness communications at the Recycling Centres in the Borough.
+Funding Applications Officers submitted a funding application to DAERA to carry out additional waste awareness communications at the Recycling Centres in the Borough.
 The application was successful in securing £5,210 and this funding will target greater pre-segregation of waste before it is taken to the Recycling Centres by the public so recycling is easier and more cost effective.
 There will be leaflets, posters, staff training, and a social media campaign to promote the message.

-Prepared by: Michael Laverty, Head of Waste Management
+Proposed by Councillor Kelly Seconded by Councillor Flanagan and agreed that the report be noted.

-3.14 L/LEI/501 QUEST ACCREDITATION

-Members are advised that one of the Corporate Improvement Objectives for the Leisure Service in 2018/2019 was that all Leisure Centres achieve Quest accreditation.
+NO ACTION 3.14 L/LEI/501 QUEST ACCREDITATION Members were advised that one of the Corporate Improvement Objectives for the Leisure Service in 2018/2019 was that all Leisure Centres achieve Quest accreditation.
 Quest is a quality assurance scheme and continuous improvement tool for leisure facilities and sports development teams.
 Quest is supported by Sport England, Sport Wales, Sport Scotland and Sport Northern Ireland as well as organisations and professional bodies such as CIMSPA, ukactive, Chief Leisure Officers' Association and SPORTA.

-Members are reminded that in February 2018, Antrim Forum retained its existing accreditation, with Crumlin Leisure Centre achieving accreditation for the first time in June 2018.
+Members were reminded that in February 2018, Antrim Forum retained its existing accreditation, with Crumlin Leisure Centre achieving accreditation for the first time in June 2018.
 By way of a further update to members, Allen Park, Ballyearl LC, and Sixmile LC all achieved accreditation in January 2019 with the Valley LC working toward accreditation later in 2019.
+Proposed by Alderman Smyth Seconded by Councillor Foster and agreed that the report be noted.